ckettell/city-table/README.md

 With this function, I was able to form the table.

+To pass the relevant parameters, I used React Router Dom.
+This is something I have used in the past and am familiar with.

 ## To improve on

 I did not have time to parse the relevant columns to integers.
 This means that the columns do have a funny ordering.
 This is something I am going to look into later instead of hardcoding them in as integers